Do Names Echo Semantics? A Large-Scale Study of Identifiers Used in C++'s Named Casts: Cast operations, their use and the motivation of the work

 In a \emph{named cast} situation, precise names are meaningful names that reflect the relation between the \emph{source} and \emph{destination}.
 The choice of the identifiers is not only vital during development, but also during maintenance.
 Precise names reflect that the developers had a good understanding of the problem that they solved.
 The same precise names allow other developers to gain a faster and more comprehensive understanding of the code.
 Thus, the reusability and maintenance of the code is made easier.
 If the relation between \emph{source} and \emph{destination} does not exist, developers may be misled by the names and overlook some cases which could be dangerous during code testing and maintenance.
+For instance, consider the following set of pairs of imprecise identifier names: \lstinline*tag* with \lstinline*chars[i]*, \lstinline*levels* with \lstinline*fparams[0]*, \lstinline*param* with \lstinline*bufSize*, \lstinline*t* with \lstinline*output_cursor*, \lstinline*val* with \lstinline*p[i]*, \lstinline*frames* with \lstinline*out_trace*.
+All of these pairs exhibit no meaningful connection or semantic similarity, and this could potentially lead to misunderstanding.
 Those cases need to be identified and refactored with meaningful names.
-Our tool uses the information-theoretic analysis to discover imprecise names given to the \emph{source} expression and \emph{destination} variable.
+Our tool uses the information-theoretic analysis to discover imprecise names given the \emph{source} expression and \emph{destination} variable.